 3. Borough Market

-Just outside Borough Market, stop for a quick lunch at Leon’s, a home grown alternative to fast food restaurant.
+Just outside Borough Market, stop for a quick lunch at Leon’s, a home grown alternative to fast food restaurant serving healthy seasonal food.

 5. Old Operating Theatre Museum and Herb Garret

-Walk over to the this tiny museum, on the site of the old St Thomas’ Hospital.
-The original operating theatre is still in tact, along with all the scary surgical equipment.
+Walk over to this tiny museum, on the site of the old St Thomas’ Hospital.
+The original operating theatre is still intact, along with all the scary surgical equipment.
 The Herb Garret is a treasure trove of old medicinal curiosities.

 6. Shangri-La Hotel

 Stop for a cup of tea or a snack at the lounge of the Shangri-la Hotel.
 You don’t need to pay to go up the Shard.
 From the lounge, you get some amazing views across London.
 Not to be missed.